 The best walks right on your doorstep

-Going for a walk has lots of benefits for both your mental and physical health and can be great as an escape during the lockdown.
+Going for a walk has lots of benefits for both your mental and physical health!

 And despite London's massive urban area, there are plenty of scenic routes full of greenery that can offer a tranquil walk if you need an hour or so away from your computer screen.